 Sookhee

-Website | Neighborhood: Namsan | Address: South Korea, Seoul, Jung District, Toegye-ro 44-gil, 3 1층
+Website | Neighborhood: Namsan | Address: 3 Toegye-ro 44-gil, 1F, Jung District, Seoul, South Korea

 Bar Sookhee sits in Namsan, a neighborhood where old print shops and hardware stores have given way to a buzzing bar scene.
 The entrance hides behind an unassuming wooden door.
 Step inside, though, and you’ll find yourself in a 1920s speakeasy.

 The bartenders were so much fun!
-One of them got talking with me about movies and shows, and I casually mentioned I had done some extra work while living in LA.
+One of them got talking with me about movies and shows, and I casually mentioned I’d done some extra work while living in LA.
 When she found out one of those shows was Brooklyn Nine-Nine, apparently one of her favorites, she looked like she was on the verge of happy tears.

 Jean Frigo

-Website | Area: Mukjeong | Address: 9-8 Toegye-ro 62-gil, Jung District, Seoul, South Korea
+Website | Neighborhood: Mukjeong | Address: 9-8 Toegye-ro 62-gil, Jung District, Seoul, South Korea

 From the outside, Jean Frigo looks like a small fruit shop, with boxes of produce and a row of refrigerators lining the storefront.
 The entrance is one of those fridge doors.
 You just have to figure out which one.

 The food is delicious too.
 We got the rose pasta gnocchi and a picnic platter, essentially an elevated charcuterie board served in an actual picnic basket.
-It also came with a creamy, fruit-shaped ice cream.
+It even came with a creamy, fruit-shaped ice cream.

 Website | Neighborhood: Myeongdong | Address: 121-3 Myeong-dong, Jung District, Seoul, South Korea